 - if you (or your staff) really don't have time for 'learning' or 'training', or for working slowly and carefully, you just want something quick and easy to use

 - if you need something that is reasonably rugged, not a 'sensitive item of laboratory equipment'

 - if you are only interested in being able to test for the most common gemstones

 - these are good for showing what a stone is NOT, e.g. it might be glass. it's unlikely to be quartz, it can't possibly be sapphire.

 Disadvantages of thermal testers:

-- if you want to use it for buying at outdoor venues when it's cold (they must be used at room temperature)
+- not ideal for buying at outdoor venues when it's cold, the tester must be used at room temperature.

 Reflectivity / Refractive Index testers are optical not thermal (so they work at any temperature), they help identify many dozens of stones.